John Doukas (Caesar): Rebellion of 1074

 In the meantime, the progress of the Seljuk Turks roused the Byzantine government into action, gathering together an army of mercenaries under the command of Isaac Komnenos.
-The Norman mercenaries, led by Roussel de Bailleul, rebelled against the Byzantines, crushed an imperial army, and attempted to establish an independent kingdom in Anatolia.
+The Norman mercenaries, led by Roussel de Bailleul, rebelled against the Byzantines, crushed an imperial army at the decisive Battle of the Zompos Bridge, and attempted to establish an independent kingdom in Anatolia.

 The situation in Asia Minor was now so dire, that in 1074 Michael was forced to order his uncle to take command of an imperial army and defeat the Norman mercenaries.
 Fixing his headquarters at Dorylaeum, the two armies met near the bridge over the Zompi River, one of the great lines of communication between Constantinople and the central provinces in Asia Minor.
 Betrayed by his Frankish mercenaries and by the shameful retreat of the Asiatic reserves under the command of the future Emperor Nikephoros III Botaneiates, John was defeated and captured together with his son Andronikos.
 The victorious mercenaries then proceeded to advance to the shores of the Bosphorus, as a relieving force under John's younger son Constantine disintegrated when its commander suddenly died.

 Roussel, unsure if his mercenary force could overthrow the emperor at Constantinople, decided to act as the chief general for his own emperor.
 He proclaimed John Doukas emperor, easily persuading his prisoner to assume the title and dethrone his ungrateful nephew, and they continued on their way to Constantinople.

 Michael VII and Nikephoritzes were deeply concerned about their own safety.
 They formed an alliance with Suleiman ibn Qutulmish, Seljuk sultan of Rûm, concluding a formal treaty between the Byzantines and the Turks, whereby Michael gave to Suleiman the government of the provinces of which the Seljuk Turks were in possession of.
 The Turks agreed to provide an army to fight on Michael's behalf, and this army moved quickly to Mount Sophon where John Doukas and Roussel were encamped.
 The mercenaries were ambushed and although Roussel managed to escape, John was captured, ending the rebellion.

 After some time as a Seljuk captive, John was ransomed by his nephew.
 Michael allowed him to retain his sight on condition that he renounce all imperial ambitions and he take the additional precaution of becoming a monk.